Verification

 The cost lattice forms a partial order:

-Zero < Constant(k) < Linear(n) < NLogN(n) < Polynomial(n, d)
+Zero < Const(k) < Linear(n) < NLogN(n) < Polynomial(n, d)

 Composite forms handle sequential (Sum), parallel (Par), repeated (Mul), and branching (Sup for max, Inf for min) costs.

-Lean Formalization
+Lean Formalization#

-What’s formalized
+What’s proven#

 - All 20 inference rules as constructors of an inductive

-Derivationtype - The cost lattice partial order (
+- The cost lattice partial order (

 CostLeq) with reflexivity, transitivity, and zero/unknown axioms - Type well-formedness: a type is well-formed if it and all its references exist